by Kurt Vonnegut

 We get lots of indications that this is not meant to be a straight sci-fi kind of story and that Billy's account of his own experiences is unreliable.
 He only starts telling everyone about his experiences on Tralfamadore after he breaks his head open in a plane accident in 1968.
 Incidentally, this is kind of like the real-life experiences of the French author Céline, which the narrator mentions in the first chapter, who experiences "noises in his head" (1.20.2) after a head injury.

-In the end, what matters more than the reality or unreality of Billy's life on Tralfamadore (and after all, he's a fictional character, so the whole question is kind of moot) is his desperate longing for new ways to explain human suffering.
+In the end, what matters more than the reality or unreality of Billy's life on Tralfamadore (after all, he's a fictional character, so the whole question is kind of moot) is his desperate longing for new ways to explain human suffering.
 The old models of religion and patriotism don't seem to solve anything for him.
-(For more on this subject, check out our theme on "Fate and Free Will.")
+(For more on this subject, check out the "Fate and Free Will" theme.)

 Is Billy Pilgrim a Character?